-The park will include a meandering pathway, a continuation of the babbling brook from the park to the north, and a naturebased play area for active and educational opportunities.
+The park will include a meandering pathway, a continuation of the babbling brook from the park to the north, and a nature-based play area for active and educational opportunities.
 This park will embody Ridgemont's greatest connection to nature and celebrate immersion in the natural environment.

 Another unique feature of this park is the interface with the adjacent Crystal Ridge Golf Course to the south and the potential for land redistribution between the two uses.
-As illustrated in Figure 23, to limit the possibility of golf balls being hit into a portion of the Storm Park, a realignment of the first hole may occur.
-If lands within the plan area are required to implement this realignment, an equal area of land will be removed from the golf course and added to the park space (as municipal reserve).
-The precise location and amount of land, if any, will be confirmed at the subdivision stage and requires further consultation with the golf course owners.
+As illustrated in Figure 23, to limit the possibility of golf balls being hit into a portion of the Storm Park, a slight realignment of the first hole tee box is proposed.
+To offset the land required to make this adjustment, a similar amount of park space will be added to the golf course.
+The precise location and amount of land will be confirmed at the subdivision stage and requires further consultation with the golf course owners.
 The park space will also include a clear delineation between the two areas with landscape features and/or fencing.